ONSdigital/eq-questionnaire-runner/scripts/README.md

 1. Navigate through the survey
 1. When you're finished with the journey at any point, return to the command line and hit Enter
 1. The output will be shown in the logs, and a formatted file will be created for you in the scripts folder.
 For example: `scripts/test_checkbox.py`
-1. Add your own assertions to the test file and move the file into the appropriate `test/integration/` location
+1. Add your assertions to the test file and move the file into the appropriate `test/integration/` location